PirkkaRannikko/Identity-Service-Broker-API/README.md

 ## 1. Definitions

 - **Service Provider (SP)** is the service asking for the user identity.
-- **Identity Service Broker (ISB)** is the Checkout service that lets the user choose an identity provider and that passes the requested user identity information to the service provider.
+- **Identity Service Broker (ISB)** is the OP service that lets the user choose an identity provider and that passes the requested user identity information to the service provider.
 - **Identity Provider (IdP)** is a provider of identification, i.e. a Bank or mobile ID.
 - **Identity Service Broker UI** is a list of Identity Providers shown on the UI.
 There are two options for displaying the UI.
 Service Provider can redirect the user to the hosted UI in the Identity Service Broker or embed the UI into its own UI.
 - **OIDC** or OpenID Connect is a standard easy to use protocol for identifying and authenticating users.